 For each survey your child completes, they earn points that can be redeemed for cash or gift cards.
 Note that all surveys for Kids Opinions require parent participation.

 8. Kidz Eyes

-Kidz Eyes is an online research panel geared specifically toward kids aged 6-12.
+Kidz Eyes is an online market research panel geared specifically toward kids aged 6-12.
 You’ll give your opinion on a variety of subjects.
 Some of those subjects include:

 - TV shows